 What financial assistance is available to graduate students?

-Many of our graduate students receive aid from the University in the form of either a Graduate School Assistantship (GSA) or a Graduate Teaching Assistantship (GTA).
+All of our graduate students receive some aid from the University in the form of either a Graduate School Assistantship (GSA) or a Graduate Teaching Assistantship (GTA).
 Decisions regarding assistantships are made at the time of acceptance.
 Many students also apply for federal student aid (www.fafsa.ed.gov/).

 How do I apply for the Graduate School Assistantship and the Graduate Teaching Assistantships?